yazdanhaider/Hospital-Management/README.md

 ### Appointment Booking
 - Navigate to the "Appointments" section.
-- Fill out the appointment form with patient details, date, and select a doctor.
+- Fill out the appointment form with patient name, date, and select a doctor.
+- Add any additional notes if needed.
 - Click "Book Appointment" to schedule.

 ### Patient Management
 - Go to the "Patients" section.
-- Use the form to add new patients to the system.
+- Use the form to add new patients to the system (name, age, gender, contact number).
 - View and manage existing patients in the table below.

 ### Viewing Doctors